 On December 29, 2014 Focus entered into a consulting agreement with Morepro Marketing, Inc., which was submitted to the Commission on January 5, 2015.
-Under the terms of this agreement, we agree to pay Morepro Marketing, Inc. a minimum of \$625 per month, plus reimbursement of any expenses incurred by Morepro Marketing, Inc. Our contract expired on April 30, 2016.
+Under the terms of this agreement, we agree to pay Morepro Marketing, Inc. a minimum of \$625 per month, plus reimbursement of any expenses incurred by Morepro Marketing, Inc. There is a ninety-day minimum timeframe for each new client to cancel, after which either party can terminate after thirty days' notice.
+This service was canceled on April 30, 2016.